 Everyone still with me?
 Great.

-In other words, we’re left with somewhere ~85 questions to help us assign scores in the passing range.
+In other words, we have only ~80 questions to help us assign scores across the entire passing range.

 The current minimum passing score for Step 1 is 194.
 And while the maximum score is 300 in theory, the real world distribution goes up to around 275.